10 Strong Takeaways From Disappointing 2023 Red Sox Season

 Beginning with Brayan Bello, the young right-hander showed why he stands out as a rare occurrence in which Boston truly developed a starting pitcher since Jon Lester.

 After an unlucky introduction to the big leagues a year ago (4.71 ERA with 2.74 FIP), Bello showed that he can surely compete at the big league level.
-From June 5 to Aug.
-7 in a span of nine starts, Bello tossed at least six innings and allowed three or less earned runs in eight of those outings.
+Over a span of nine starts from June 5 to Aug.
+7, Bello tossed at least six innings and allowed three or fewer earned runs in eight of those outings.
 He stayed healthy for the duration of the year and made 28 starts.

 He excelled in mixing a hard sinker and a fantastic changeup.
 For the righty to advance his development in 2023, he implemented a cutter that needs to become another plus-pitch in his repertoire to truly take the next step as a staple of the rotation.